spcourse/sp2/10 Complexity/efficiency/10 efficiency.md

 $$O(1)$$.
 So in theory, we could get the first element from a list with *any* number of elements and it would still only take 0.000004 seconds (although at some point we might have some trouble fitting that list in our computers memory).

-Next, take a look at the videos on data structures.
-These videos will not just the operations the data structures support, but also the complexity is of these operations.
+Next, take a look at the readings on data structures.
+These reading will not just cover the operations that a data structure supports, but also what the complexity is of each these operations.
 Many data structures are used *specifically* because they are more efficient in certain situations.